Last Updated on 2026年5月8日 by wallzhihu

 If you’ve ever paid for one of these and it flopped, drop a comment – I’ll test it live and add it to the blacklist.

-Kill Switch on Mobile – iPhone vs Android Differences in 2026
+Kill Switch on Mobile – iPhone vs Android Differences in this year

 iOS 18: Always-on VPN + kill switch is system-native – super reliable.
 Android 14/15: Depends on app – Surfshark & StrongVPN have the best always-on implementation.